 Vallisneria is one of the easiest aquarium plants.
 It will grow in anything including plain gravel or sand as long as your fish and snails produce enough bioload (waste).
 In this case, you might not even need to add any fertilizers.

-Vallisneria is a root feeder.
-So, a nutrient-rich substrate will benefit the plant, if there is not enough natural bioload in the tank, and you do not want to add fertilizers.
+Vallisneria is not a heavy root feeder.
+However, a nutrient-rich substrate will definitely benefit the plant, especially, if there is not enough natural bioload in the tank, and you do not want to add fertilizers.

 Note: Sand substrate will just slow down how fast they spread as it is harder for them to spread roots and runners.

 Root tabs (link to check the price on Amazon) should be utilized to provide extra nutrition to the plants.
 The application of fertilizers facilitates growth and curbs the possibility of nutritional deficiency as this plant is a heavy root feeder.

 Note: It cannot take the recommended dose of liquid CO2 well.
 There are many reports that Vallisneria is prone to melting with the liquid CO2.
 Surprisingly, Seachem Excel (link to Amazon) is often blamed for that.
 Therefore, if you use one, it would be better to gradually increase the dose of Excel and look for a reaction.